bstaber/FenicsPhaseField/README.md

 ## Fenics -- Phase-field

-Implementaton of the phase-field method for brittle fracture using the Fenics project.
+Implementation of the phase-field method for brittle fracture using the Fenics project.